signalfx/ruby-elasticsearch-tracer/README.md

                                                         transport: client.transport)
 ```

 If you use `Elasticsearch::Client` with default `Faraday` transport you might want to use [`Faraday::Tracer` middleware](https://github.com/iaintshine/ruby-faraday-tracer) as shown below.
-It injects OT context, as `Elasticsearch::Tracer::Transport` does.
-It's a good idea to disable context propagation on the tracing transport.
+It injects OT context.

 ```ruby
 require 'elasticsearch'